Manage equipment mailboxes

 Company: Use this box to specify a company that the resource is associated with.
 Like the Department property, you can use this property to create recipient conditions for dynamic distribution groups and address lists.

 Address book policy: Use this option to specify an address book policy (ABP) for the resource.
 ABPs contain a global address list (GAL), an offline address book (OAB), a room list, and a set of address lists.
-To learn more, see Address book policies.
+To learn more, see Address book policies in Exchange Server.

 In the drop-down list, select the policy that you want associated with this mailbox.